johnjung/planning_tools/README.md

 Then it returns as output a copy of that spreadsheet with a new, sorted worksheet attached.

-For smaller sets you can do pairwise comparisons manually.
+For small sets of items you can do pairwise comparisons manually.
 I like to do card sorts to collect similarity data when sets have up to about a hundred items.
-Programmatic technques should be appropriate for even larger groups.
+Programmatic techniques should be appropriate for even larger groups.

 ## Quickstart